-Road Racing - Monster Energy / Yamalube / Yamaha Extended Service / Graves / Yamaha Team
+Road Racing - Monster Energy / Yamaha Extended Service / Graves / Yamaha Team

 The Companies We Keep

 Motorsports is a proven vehicle for marketing brands, gaining exposure, and developing new products and services.
-At Yamaha, we are proud that the following partners have put their faith in us, and have provided their ongoing support as sponsors of our Supersport Team.
-They share our passion for racing, and we consider them to not only be our business partners, but also, our friends.
+Our responsibilities to our partners is a highly regarded priority just as is winning races.
+Motorsports exposure through TV, publications, and the ever-expanding realm of Social Media, allow us to showcase our valuable partners throughout the year as well as around the world.
+At Yamaha, we are proud that the following partners have put their faith in us, and have provided their ongoing support as sponsors of our Supersport team.
+They share our passion for racing, and we consider them to not only be our business partners, but our friends as well.

 Yamaha Extended Service